 - North Georgia has many unique things to do including nature creation and thrilling attractions that won’t cost you a fortune.

 - When you are going on an adventure, camping is one of the most affordable ways to stay in North Georgia is parks.
-It offers well maintained campsites, sleeping under stars and connecting with North Georgia’s natural beauty on another level.
+It offers well-maintained campsites, sleeping under stars and connecting with North Georgia’s natural beauty on another level.

 - Packing efficiently for your trip brings some essential things like water bottles, sunscreen, hiking boots, weather appropriate clothing.